WuphonsReach/BeggarsDiplomacy/README.md

 - Once per day, 10% of the village elders receive a small amount of gold (up to 30) based on village prosperity.
 TODO: Might be good to invert this award so that poorer villages get the larger gold amount.
 - Caravans have a 50% chance per 8 hour interval to decide not to leave.
 This will let them trickle out over time instead of seeing all the caravans leave at the same instant.
 - Randomize the caravan destination decision (cf_select_most_profitable_town_at_peace_with_faction_in_trade_route) by adding a random 0-30% bonus score to each destination's score.
 This should help spread the caravans out across the 2nd/3rd best destinations if the 1st/2nd/3rd choices all score similarly.
 TODO: Examine whether the proper value is 10%/20%/30%.
+- The village menu option of demand to meet family of the fugitive (qst_hunt_down_fugitive) does a better job of rolling against persuasion instead of jumping straight to murdering villagers.

 ### Experiments